-Tax consequences to the Company and to participants will vary with the type of award.
-Generally, a participant will not recognize income, and the Company is not entitled to take a deduction, upon the grant of an award under the Omnibus Incentive Plan, other than with respect to awards that are not subject to a risk of forfeiture.
-For cash awards, stock awards that are not restricted stock, or dividend equivalent payments, the participant recognizes ordinary income in the amount of the cash payment or the fair market value of the common stock received.
+Tax consequences to the Company and to participants will vary with the type of Award.
+Generally, a participant will not recognize income, and the Company is not entitled to take a deduction, upon the grant of an Award under the Omnibus Incentive Plan.
+For cash awards, stock awards that are not forfeitable and dividend equivalent payments, the participant recognizes ordinary income in the amount of the payment or the market value of the stock.

 A participant who exercises incentive stock options will not realize income upon exercise.
 However, the exercise of an incentive stock option gives rise to a preference under the alternative minimum tax rules.
-If the participant holds the stock for at least two years after the date of the award and one year after the date of exercise, the participant will realize a long-term capital gain on the difference between the fair market value of the common stock at the time it is sold and the exercise price of the incentive stock option.
-However, if the stock is sold before this holding period, the sale is a "disqualifying disposition," and the participant recognizes ordinary income on the difference between the fair market value of common stock at the time of exercise price paid.
+If the participant holds the stock for at least two years after the date of the Award and one year after the date of exercise, the participant will realize a long-term capital gain on the difference between the fair market value of the common stock at the time it is sold and the exercise price of the incentive stock option.
+However, if the stock is sold before this holding period, the sale is a "disqualifying disposition," and the participant recognizes ordinary income on the difference between the fair market value of common stock at the time of exercise and the exercise price paid.
+Upon the disqualifying disposition, any gain on the sale above the value at exercise is treated as a capital gain.

 A participant recognizes ordinary income on the exercise of options that are not incentive stock options on the difference between the fair market value of common stock and the exercise price.
-Any subsequent gain or loss on the sale of common stock acquired through an option that is not an incentive stock option is subject to capital gains treatment on the amount realized on the sale over the tax basis.
+Any subsequent gain or loss on the sale of common stock is subject to capital gains treatment on the amount realized on the sale over the tax basis.
 The participant's tax basis in the common stock is the exercise price plus the amount of taxable income that is recognized.
 Reduced capital gains rates apply if the stock is held for at least 12 months after exercise.

-A participant recognizes ordinary income on the exercise of the stock appreciation rights in the amount of the fair market value of the common stock at the time of exercise.
-Any subsequent gain or loss on the sale of common stock acquired through a stock appreciation right is subject to capital gains treatment on the amount realized on the sale over the tax basis.
+A participant recognizes ordinary income on the exercise of the stock appreciation rights in the amount of the fair market value of the common stock received at the time of exercise.
+Any subsequent gain or loss on the sale of common stock acquired through the exercise is subject to capital gains treatment on the amount realized on the sale over the tax basis.
 The participant's tax basis in the common stock is the amount of taxable income that is recognized on exercise.
 Reduced capital gains rates apply if the stock is held for at least 12 months after exercise.